Set password expiry policy for a specific SSO user in vCenter

 • Type "shell" and enter to land on bash shell if it is not set as default.

-• To set the user to password never expire, run "/usr/lib/vmware-vmafd/bin/dir-cli user modify --account <Account Name> --password-never-expires"
+• To disable the password expiry for a user, run "/usr/lib/vmware-vmafd/bin/dir-cli user modify --account <Account Name> --password-never-expires"

 This command line utility dir-cli has many other functions as well.
-Please refer to the documentation
+Refer to the dir-cli Command Reference documentation.

 Additional Information